-Learn all about the Honors Program, and why this program is right for you.
+Learn all about the honors program, and why this program is right for you.
 In this section, we have compiled some of the most frequently asked questions that we’ve received over the years.
 If there is something that we missed, please reach out and a member of our staff will get in touch with you.

-The Honors Program provides a collaborative and student-focused learning environment, designed to enhance academic growth and leadership experience.
+The honors program provides a collaborative and student-focused learning environment, designed to enhance academic growth and leadership experience.
 Our small class sizes are perfect for fostering dynamic student-teacher relationships, providing an engaging, challenging and collaborative approach to education.
 We strive to foster a culture of servant scholars who indeed lead by example.

 Northeast State Honors provides you with the opportunity to do advanced work in smaller class sections.
 Honors coursework is designed to meet students where they are intellectually, presenting them with different work that is more challenging than what is offered in a typical college course.
-Our faculty use innovative teaching methods, inspiring students to think outside the box and to work together in problem-solving scenarios.
+Our faculty use innovative teaching methods, inspiring students to think outside the box and work together in problem-solving scenarios.
 Our students continuously cultivate and expand their skills, setting them apart in today’s ever-changing job market.

 First time students with an ACT score of 25 and returning students with a cumulative GPA of 3.25 or higher are eligible to participate in the honors program.
 To continue in the program, students must maintain a GPA of 3.25 or higher.

-The Honors program offers many benefits to students, even if they cannot complete the required number of credits to receive the honors diploma.
+The honors program offers many benefits to students, even if they cannot complete the required number of credits to receive the honors diploma.
 Because honors teaching methods are student centered and often integrate both individual and collaborative learning, honors students often build a community amongst themselves.
 Participation in honors can also lead to involvement in other student organizations, creating connections across campus.
 These are both incredibly beneficial upon graduation, whether you are transferring to a university or entering the workforce.

 Contact Dr. Jane Honeycutt